Andrew-Miner/Earley-Parser/README.md

     solution = Parser.applySemanticAction((token) => token, arithParseTree, semanticActions);
 }
 ```
-<sup>Note: eval() is a potential security risk and should not be used.
+<sup><b>Note:</b> eval() is a potential security risk and should not be used.
 The eval calls in this snippet are unnecessary and have been used for simplicity's sake.
 By using parseInt()/parseFloat() and the appropriate operator for each rule eval() can be avoided.</sup>

 Once this code has been successfully run, the value of the variable `solution` should be `5.5`.